-Medical/surgical supplies or durable medical equipment (DME) must be prepared in accordance with instructions provided on the prescription or fiscal order.
+- Medical/surgical supplies or durable medical equipment (DME) must be prepared in accordance with instructions provided on the prescription or fiscal order. - All shipping and/or delivery costs are the responsibility of the provider of service, including dispensing fees and delivery charges.

-- All shipping and/or delivery costs are the responsibility of the provider of service.
-Dispensing fees include routine delivery charges. - The beneficiary or caregiver must request the refill.
-Confirmation of needed delivery shall be maintained in the patient's record.
+The member or caregiver must request the refill.
+Confirmation of request shall be maintained in the member's record.